bangalorejug/javafest/content/sessions/turbocharge-java.md

 ---
-title: "Turbocharged Java Performance: Mastering Caches 🧠 Branches, and SIMD ⚡️"
+title: "AI at the Speed of Silicon: How Java Talks Directly to Hardware"
 speakers:
   - manukumar-vs
 topics: